 Alcoholic cardiomyopathy is caused by long-term alcohol abuse.
+It is a type of dilated cardiomyopathy.
 The heart muscle is weakened and cannot pump blood efficiently, leading to heart failure.
+Alcohol in excessive quantities has a directly toxic effect on heart muscle cells.

 Symptoms are the result of heart failure and include fatigue, shortness of breath, swelling, and cough.
 Muscular weakness may also be present because of the effect of alcohol on muscles (alcoholic myopathy).